 $5 will get you a meal and milkshake/smoothie at touristy restaurants.
 It’ll get you 13 1.5L bottles of water.
 It’ll get you 10 rides on a motorcycle taxi around the city.

-But it’ll also get you a night in a nice guesthouse near the center of town.
+But it’ll also get you a night in a hotel near the center of town.
 I stayed at the appropriately-named “Happy Guesthouse” in Siem Reap and below you can see my room.
 It was big, had a bathroom ensuite, wifi, towel, toilet paper, soap, etc. For an extra $1/night I could have had air conditioning and hot water.
 I didn’t want either.

 Their restaurant is great and I had breakfast there most mornings.
 In Vietnam I went from hero to zero in the bathroom since there is very little natural sources of fiber in their diet.
 But at the guesthouse I had a baguette with eggs every morning (for $1.50) that allowed me to be a champion again.